impillar/AndroidReferences/LiteratureReview.md

 + Kindness is a Risky Business: On the Usage of the Accessibility APIs in Android, RAID 2019
 + HideMyApp: Hiding the Presence of Sensitive Apps on Android, USENIX Security 2019 (tool: HideMyApp)
 + PatternListener: Cracking Android Pattern Lock Using Acoustic Signals, CCS 2019 (tool: PatternListener)
++ An Empirical Study of the SMS One-Time Password Authentication in Android Apps, ACSAC 2019

 ## Performance Analysis
 + Responsiveness Analysis Tool for Android Applications, DeMobile 2014